narc0tiq/factorio-updater/README.md

   -v, --verbose         Print URLs and stuff as they happen.
   -l, --list-packages   Print a list of valid packages (e.g., 'core-
                         linux_headless64', etc.).
-  -u USER, --user USER  Your Factorio updater username, from player-data.json.
+  -u USER, --user USER  Your Factorio service username, from player-data.json.
   -t TOKEN, --token TOKEN
-                        Your Factorio updater token, also from player- data.json.
+                        Your Factorio service token, also from player- data.json.
   -p PACKAGE, --package PACKAGE
                         Which Factorio package to look for updates for, e.g.,